-- Remove the rear and front seats to access the oil filler cap.
+- 1. Remove the rear and front seats to access the oil filler cap.
 (See pages 2-4 and 2-5 for seat removal and installation procedures.) - 2.
-Open the oil tank filler cap, and very slowly add engine oil to the oil tank. - Stop pouring when the oil just reaches the bottom of the filler tube.
+Open the oil tank filler cap, and very slowly add engine oil to the oil tank watching the oil level. - 3.
+Stop pouring when the oil just reaches the bottom of the filler tube.